aws-samples/amazon-sagemaker-secure-mlops/README.md

   - VPC: you must provide a valid existing VPC Id
   - Subnets: you can choose between:
     - providing existing subnet CIDR blocks (set `CreatePrivateSubnets` to `NO`) - in this case no new subnets are provisioned and NAT gateway option **is not available**.
 All SageMaker resources are deployed into your existing VPC and private subnets.
 You use your existing NAT (if available) to access internet from the private subnets
-    - provisioning new private (set `CreatePrivateSubnets` to `NO`) and optional (only if the NAT gateway option is selected) public subnets.
+    - provisioning new private (set `CreatePrivateSubnets` to `YES`) and optional (only if the NAT gateway option is selected, `CreateNATGateways` = `YES`) public subnets.
 The deployment creates new subnets with specified CIDR blocks inside your existing VPC.

 You must specify the number of AZs you would like to deploy the network resources into.

-❗ A new internet gateway will be created and attached to the VPC in "existing VPC" scenario if you select the NAT gateway option.
+❗ A new internet gateway will be created and attached to the VPC in "existing VPC" scenario if you select the NAT gateway option by setting `CreateNATGateways` to `YES`.
 The stack creation will fail if there is an internet gateway _already attached_ to the existing VPC and you select the NAT gateway option.

 Example of the existing VPC infrastructure:

 ![VPC example](img/vpc-infrastructure-example.png)

 The Data Science environment deployment will provision the following resources in your AWS account:
-+ environment-specific IAM roles (optional)
++ environment-specific IAM roles (optional, if `CreateEnvironmentIAMRoles` set to `YES`)
 + a VPC with all network infrastructure for the environment (optional) - see the considerations above
-+ VPC endpoints to access the environment Amazon S3 buckets and AWS public services via private network
++ VPC endpoints to access the environment's Amazon S3 buckets and AWS public services via private network
-+ KMS keys for data encryption
++ AWS KMS keys for data encryption
-+ two S3 buckets for environment data and model artefacts
++ two S3 buckets for environment data and model artifacts
 + AWS Service Catalog portfolio with environment-specific products
 + SageMaker Studio domain and default user profile

+If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId` and `OrganizationalUnitProdId`, the deployment will provision the following resources in the target accounts:
++ VPC with a private subnet in each of the AZs
++ Security groups
++ Execution roles for stack set operations and SageMaker model

 You can change any deployment options via CloudFormation parameters for [`core-main.yaml`](cfn_templates/core-main.yaml) and [`env-main.yaml`](cfn_templates/env-main.yaml) templates.